 The next series of questions asks about whether the respondent has any of a series of chronic health conditions.
 These are set up on the CATI screen using "forms-based design" techniques.
 Several questions appear on one screen and you record a response for each line on the screen.
 A question mark on the screen will indicate which condition you are to ask about next.
 Enter a <1> for YES, a <0> for NO, a <d> for DON'T KNOW and an <r> for REFUSED for each condition.
 The time frame for most of the root chronic conditions questions is "ever," i.e., "Has a doctor or health professional ever told you that had cataracts, diabetes, arthritis, etc. For every positive response, we follow up with "During the past two years, have you seen a doctor or other health care professional for ..."
 Because of the different time frames, it is important to reread the root questions, including the time frame after every follow-up item.
-You may change an answer on the chronic conditions screen by entering an $\langle x \rangle$.
+You may change an answer on the chronic conditions screen by entering an <x>.

 Be sure you know how to pronounce each condition.
 Pronunciation guides appear on the screen.
 Following is a key to the phonetic symbols:

+\&\ as a and u in abut \land as e in bet \o\ as aw in law $[^&]$ as e in kitten $(\ \ as ea in easy$ \oi\ as oy in boy women younger than 50 are asked if they have had a baby during the past two years.
+This question refers to live births, not pregnancies.
+Code "Yes" ONLY if the respondent has delivered a baby in the past two years.
+If the respondent is currently pregnant, code "No".
+If the respondent miscarried, had an abortion, or did not have a live birth, also code "No".

-& as a and u in abut \land as e in bet \o\ as aw in law $[^&]$ as e in kitten $(\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ \oi∖ as oy in boy &r as ur and er in further \g\ as g in go $\mathbf{h} $ as th in thin \a\ as a in ash I as I in hit $[th] $ as th in the a a in ace \I\ as I in ice \ü\ as oo in loot \ä∖ as o in mop ∖j∖ as j in job \u\ as oo in foot \au\ as ou in out \[ng]\ as ng in sing y as y in yet ch as ch in chin o as o in go λh as si in vision
+&r as ur and er in further ∖g∖ as g in go $\mathbf{h} $ as th in thin \a∖ as a in ash \I\ as I in hit $[th] $ as th in the a a in ace I as I in ice \ü\ as oo in loot \ä∖ as o in mop ∖j∖ as j in job \u\ as oo in foot \au\ as ou in out \[ng]\ as ng in sing y as y in yet ch as ch in chin o as o in go λh as si in vision cc2c Women are asked about abnormal uterine bleeding.
+Uterine bleeding is bleeding inbetween menstrual periods, abnormally heavy periods, and bleeding in post-menopausal women, except those who are not taking hormone replacement therapy.
+Uterine or vaginal bleeding can occur in women who no longer experience menstrual periods.
+Let the respondents determine what is abnormal for them.
+If "uterine" is unclear to the respondent, you may clarify with "vaginal bleeding or bleeding from the vagina".